A non-monotone trust-region method with noisy oracles and additional sampling: Convergence analysis

+where the last inequality is due to \Cref{Lemma1}.
+Furthermore, applying the expectation and using the assumption $\mathbb{E}(f(w_{\tilde{k}})) \leq C$ we get

-Letting $j$ tend to infinity in \eqref{eq.inThe1}, we obtain $\lim_{j \to \infty} f(w_{k_j})=-\infty$, which is in contradiction with the assumption of $f$ being bounded from below.
+Letting $j$ tend to infinity in \eqref{eq.inThe1}, we obtain $\lim_{j \to \infty} \mathbb{E}_{A}(f(w_{k_j}))=-\infty$, which is in contradiction with the assumption of $f$ being bounded from below.
 Therefore, $\|\nabla f(w_k)\| \geq \varepsilon >0$ for all $k\geq \tilde{k}$ can not be true, so we conclude that

-Now let us assume the second scenario, i.e., $N_k < N$ for all $k$.
-This means that the sample size is increased only finitely many times.
-Since the sample size is increased only if $\|g_k\| < \epsilon h(N_k)$ or $\rho_{\D_k}<\nu$, the currently considered scenario implies the existence of a finite $\tilde{k}_1$ such that
+Now let us consider the mini-batch scenario, i.e., $N_k < N$ for all $k$, i.e., the sample size is increased only finitely many times.
+According to Lemma \ref{Lemma2new} and lines 7-8 of the algorithm, the currently considered scenario implies the existence of a finite $\tilde{k}_1$ such that

-for all $k\geq \tilde{k}_1$ and some $\tilde{N}<N.$ Now, let us prove that there exists an infinite subset of iterations $K \subseteq \mathbb{N}$ such that $\rho_{k}\geq \eta$ for all $k \in K$, i.e., the trial point $w_t$ is accepted infinitely many times.
+for all $k\geq \tilde{k}_1$ and some $\tilde{N}<N.$ Now, let us prove that there exists an infinite subset of iterations $\tilde{K} \subseteq \mathbb{N}$ such that $\rho_{k}\geq \eta$ for all $k \in \tilde{K}$, i.e., the trial point $w_t$ is accepted infinitely many times.
 Assume a contrary, i.e., there exists some finite $\tilde{k}_2$ such that $\rho_{k}<\eta$ for all $k \geq \tilde{k}_2$.
 Since $\eta < \eta_1$, this further implies that $\lim_{k \to \infty}\delta_k=0$; see lines 36 and 37 in \Cref{alg_ASNTR}.
 Moreover, line 13 of \Cref{alg_ASNTR} implies that the sample does not change, meaning that there exists $\tilde{\N}\subset \N$ such that $\N_k=\tilde{\N}$ for all $k \geq \tilde{k}_3\triangleq\max\{\tilde{k}_1, \tilde{k}_2\}$.
 By $L$-Lipschitz continuity of $\nabla f_{\tilde{\N}}$, we obtain

 For every $k \geq \tilde{k}_3$, then we have

 Since $\lim_{k \to \infty}\delta_k=0$, there exists $\tilde{k}_4$ such that for all $k \geq \tilde{k}_4$ we obtain